cepylka/uio/tunneling-jupyter.md

 $ jupyter lab --no-browser
 ```

 If the `8888` port is available, it should successfully bind to it.
-If this port is not available, check if you already have Jupyter running on beehive:
+If this port is not available, check if you already have Jupyter running on `beehive`:

 ```
 $ ps -u | grep jupyter